danielgp/execPOcompilation/README.md

 Usage:

-1. upon downloading this, run "composer install" to get the dependent packages added
+1. run "composer install" to get the dependent packages added
 2. open the file "compileLocalization.class.inc" in a text editor and adjust the compiler and folders desired to be scanned for PO files
 3. run a PHP instance referring to this folder + index.php file OR open a browser and refer to this package and index.php file (after you have placed this package under a visible folder in your web server, of course)